Geometric phases in astigmatic optical modes of arbitrary order: Introduction

-In this chapter, we present a complete and general analysis of the phase shift of transverse optical modes of arbitrary order when propagating through a paraxial optical set-up, thereby resolving this issue.
+In this paper, we present a complete and general analysis of the phase shift of, possibly astigmatic, transverse optical modes of arbitrary order when propagating through a paraxial optical set-up, thereby resolving the above-mentioned issues.
 Paraxial optical modes with different transverse mode indices $(n,m)$ are connected by bosonic ladder operators in the spirit of the algebraic description of the quantum-mechanical harmonic oscillator and complete sets of transverse modes $|u_{nm}\rangle$ can thus be obtained from two pairs of ladder operators \cite{Visser04}.
-We show that the geometries of the subspaces of modes with fixed transverse mode numbers $n$ and $m$, which are closed under mode transformations, are all carbon copies of the geometry underlying the ladder operators.
-We fully characterize this geometry including both the generalized beam parameters, which characterize the astigmatism and orientation of the intensity and phase patterns of a Gaussian fundamental mode, and the degrees of freedom associated with the nature and orientation of the set of higher-order modes.
-We find a dynamical and a geometric contribution to the phase shift of a mode under propagation through an optical set-up, which both have a clear significance in terms of this parameter space.
+We show that the geometries of the subspaces of modes with fixed transverse mode numbers $n$ and $m$, which are closed under mode transformations, are all isomorphic to the geometry underlying the ladder operators.
+We fully characterize this geometry including both the generalized beam parameters, which characterize the astigmatism and orientation of the intensity and phase patterns of a Gaussian fundamental mode, and the degrees of freedom associated with the nature and orientation of the higher-order modes.
+We find a dynamical and a geometric contribution to the phase shift of a mode under propagation through an optical set-up, which both have a clear interpretation in terms of this parameter space.